Creative Healing Retreat vs Meditation & Silence

 How to Choose

-If your primary need is awaken your creative voice in a container designed for authentic expression, the Art & Creative retreat may be more aligned.
+If your primary need is emotional healing through art & yoga in a container designed for authentic expression, the Creative Healing Retreat retreat may be more aligned.

 If your primary need is drop into the depth that silence reveals, with guidance and sanctuary, explore the Meditation & Silence retreat instead.